KShebek/cbe504/main.typ

 = Energy and Reactivity Trends <reaction-energy-diagrams>

 #self[Add Bronsted law stuf from pg 375 of Dill and Bromberg.
 Then Hammett and Taft., isoelectronic]
+#self[Do a mini lecture on methane activation, Norskov's example]

 == Reaction Energy Diagrams